jordansds/Archipelago_TWW3_Alt/README.md

 ## What the yaml do

+**Many of these settings are outdated at this time, will be updated soonish**

 **starting_faction**: Select the faction you're going to play as.

 **faction_shuffle**: Randomize starting positions.
 Recommended to be on.